GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 Alernately, follow the instructions on the https://theghub.org/tools/create web page to create a new tool and select the Repository Host: Host subversion repository on HUB.
 Select the Publishing Option, Jupyter Notebook, and enter the name of your tool, for example, ghubex1.

 In this case, the middleware/invoke script will be created automatically and stored in the subversion repository (svn) on Ghub.
-You will need to add ghub_exercise1.ipynb and the src and bin directory files to the svn repository.
+You will need to add ghub_exercise1.ipynb and the bin and remotebin directory files to the svn repository.

 Example svn commands: